BillE/BannerPackage/README.md

 we do not rely on default time zones or make assumptions about the time zone of interest.

 ### IP Address
-For method calls whose results depend upon IP Address, it is the responsibility of the **caller** to pass this in.
+For method calls whose results depend upon IP address, it is the responsibility of the **caller** to pass this in.
-We do not attempt to guess the IP Address of the caller for various reasons.
+We do not attempt to guess the IP address of the caller for various reasons.
 Though a web application using this code may want to capture the IP address of the client.

 ### Uniqueness